 Elevated garden beds are a great option for those who have a difficult time bending down to garden.
-They typically have dimensions similar to a raised bed, so they can be used for most vegetables.
+These elevated planters typically have dimensions similar to a raised garden bed, so they can be used for most vegetables.
 You will want to avoid tall or trellised plants to make harvesting easy.

 Hanging Fence Planters

 Vertical hanging options like these hanging fence planters are perfect when space is at a premium.
 They work well for lettuce and most herbs.
 They could also be the base for trellised vegetables that you’d like to grow along the fence.